insample/modular-angularjs-directives/README.md

 Then use in your Angular app by including the module `insample.modular_directives`.

-## How do I run the tests?
+## How do I develop?

-First, run `npm install` inside the project root directory, then run the tests with
+First, run `npm install` and `bower install` inside the project root directory.

+Run the tests with
 ```
 ./node_modules/karma/bin/karma start
 ```